rancher/elemental/docs/upgrade.md

 # Upgrade

-# Command line

-You can also use the `rancherd upgrade` command on a `server` node to automatically upgrade Elemental, Rancher, and/or Kubernetes.

-# Kubernetes API

 All components in Elemental are managed using Kubernetes.
 Below is how to use Kubernetes approaches to upgrade the components.